by Bill McBride on 12/10/2015 08:37:00 AM

 Click on graph for larger image.

-This was close to the consensus forecast of 300,000, and the level suggests few layoffs.
+This was above the consensus forecast of 270,000, and the low level of the 4-week average suggests few layoffs.